-The 2021 harvest was abundant and included at least 276 new varieties (including a number of really outstanding ones!), bringing the total to well over 2,500 varieties.
-I will get that finalized list published ASAP on the "Seeds" page.
-You're welcome to email me at firstname.lastname@example.org if you're looking for a particular variety.
+The 2021 harvest was abundant and included seeds of 254 new tomato varieties (including a number of really outstanding ones!), bringing the total to 2,565 varieties.
+This final, updated list is published at the Seeds page on this website.

 Also, the giant Siberian Elm tree, which was the tallest tree in town, is now D O W N on the ground!
 To see how this was done, without the proper equipment, please refer to the latest Blog Post or see some of the action on this short YouTube video